Stensul now supports Landing Page Creation. Want to see it in action? Learn more

-Oracle Responsys Time-Saving Tips and Tricks
+Oracle Responsys time-saving tips and tricks

-“Determine the digital signal or trigger that works best for your communication.
-An automation within the program can be triggered using several different methods ([for example,] Timed filtering or grabbing a predefined audience at a recurring time, Web Services API Calls, Form Posts,SMS keywords, [and more]).
+Another way to make using Responsys efficient is to determine the digital signal or trigger that works best for your communication.
+You can trigger an automation within the program using several different methods.
+For example, there are timed filtering or grabbing a predefined audience at a recurring time, Web Services API Calls, Form Posts, and SMS keywords, among others.

-When building out your program, its best to first ask, ‘How immediate should this communication be?’ or ‘Should this trigger be based on an action rather than a defined audience segment?’
+When building out your program, its best to first ask, “How immediate should this communication be?” or “Should this trigger be based on an action rather than a defined audience segment?”

-Set the Tables
+Set the tables

-“Within the platform, you can create profile extension tables (PET) and supplemental tables.
-A PET is a table used to store additional attributes that define behavioral, demographic or profile preference characteristics of your contacts.
-They allow you to utilize information for specific queries and data transfers.
+Within the Responsys platform, you can create profile extension tables (PETs) and supplemental tables.
+A PET is a table used to store additional attributes that define behavioral, demographic, or profile preference characteristics of your contacts.
+They allow you to use information for specific queries and data transfers.
 PETs are aggregated and only allow for a 1:1 relationship with your contact list.
 Supplemental table data is used for personalization of your campaign message or form content.
-They allow for a 1:many relationship with your profile list.”
+They allow for a 1:many relationship with your profile list.

 Observe field naming requirements

-“When naming fields in the Profile Lists, Profile Extension Tables, and Supplemental Tables, observe the following guidelines:
+When naming fields in the Profile Lists, Profile Extension Tables, and Supplemental Tables, observe the following guidelines:

 • Must be 30 or fewer characters in length.